What lineage does Atlan extract from Microsoft Power BI?

 - Lineage between Microsoft Power BI assets crawled in Atlan

-- Upstream lineage to SQL warehouse assets, includes table- and column-level lineage for the following supported SQL sources:
+- Upstream lineage to SQL warehouse assets, including table- and column-level lineage for tables, for the following supported SQL sources:

 - Amazon Redshift